-Your will typically take the Comprehensive Examination after four semesters of full-time study or its equivalent of part-time study.
+You will typically take the Comprehensive Examination after four semesters of full-time study or its equivalent of part-time study.
 You need to:

-- Have taken 48-52 credits. - Have passed your preliminary examination.
+- Have taken 48-52 credits (this includes your Advanced Standing credits). - Have passed your preliminary examination.